-The following list shows four Ontario organizations that are using the F-words in daily practice.
+The following list shows the organizations in Canada that are using the F-words in daily practice.
 Please click on the organization’s name to be redirected to a description of how that organization is applying the F-words.

 Are you using the F-words in your organization?